pbrovkin/All-Countries/README.md

-# All Countries List with search by name, by capital, by language, by population
+# All Countries List.
+Searching by name, by capital, by language, by population.